 Hey, you wandered over here.

 Samir Talwar.
-I'm a software developer in London, England, working at Palantir Technologies.
-I make things.
+I'm a software developer in London, England, working at Codurance.
+I help people make things.

 I also like to create things outside work.
 Recently, I've been going back to basics, playing with the fundamentals of languages and paradigms, attempting to break them and recreate them as something else.
 Usually to mess with people, though there's often a point to the project too.
 There's some examples below.